curtismchale/WPTT-ICS-Feeds/readme.md

 URL locations for your feeds can be found on your user profile.
 Currently there are feeds for all posts and for each author.

 ## Changelog

+### 1.2

+- we now get posts from one month behind and one month ahead of the current day

 ### 1.1